 Vecelli surveyed the coasts of Masua, ultimately finding the perfect spot in the high cliffs in front of the Pan di Zucchero stack.
 Here, the sea was deep enough and well-protected from wind and waves to allow a safe mooring, while the ore could be loaded from the cliffs by gravity.
 When Porto Flavia became operative in 1924, it slashed ore production costs by up to 70%, allowing Veille Montaigne to gain a strong market share in a short time.

 Today, it is owned by IGEA SpA, a public company charged with the restoration and preservation of the old mining plants.
-Porto Flavia is a UNESCO-protected site, and is one of the suggested destinations for tours of minerary and industrial archeology sites in the region.
+Porto Flavia is a UNESCO-protected site and is one of the suggested destinations for tours of mineral and industrial archeology sites in the region.

 Source: [Wikipedia] – Photos: Flickr